 Is non-invasive: It sends controlled energy to specific areas, reshaping your nasal airway effectively without damaging the tissue.
 With Vivaer, there's no removal or destruction to tissue, no cutting or incisions and no exterior change or implants.

 Is an in-Office Procedure: Vivaer is an easy, in-office treatment option that integrates easily in the doctor's practice with very little workflow disruption.

 Offers clinically proven results: Patients have experienced significant nasal airflow improvements and outcomes.

 Houston ENT and allergy is your resource for nasal breathing problems

 If you’re tired of hearing a whistling sound every time you breathe through your nose, or your spouse or significant other has told you that you snore loudly and that your nose whistles when you’re sleeping, it might be time to schedule an appointment with our ENT clinic.
-We can treat any type of ear, nose, or throat condition, and we want to help you live a healthier, happier life.
 You might notice that the whistling is worse at certain times than others, and this could be due to nasal inflammation or sinusitis.
 If the whistling is constant and never seems to get louder or quieter, it could be because of a septal perforation or deviated septum.